ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/5_project.md

 **Turtle** is a pre-installed Python library that allows you to command the turtle to draw all over it!
 Each turtle pointer has a unique identity as a player's piece.
 The turtle screen resembles a graph sheet, and each point on the screen has individual coordinates.

-The core of the game relies on Python's associative arrays, known as **dictionaries**.
-The dictionaries store information in the form of key-value pairs, where the block number is the key, and the coordinates of the block number are its corresponding value.
-Randomization is achieved through the Python **"random" library**, ensuring that rolling a die is an independent event with numbers in the range of one to six.

 <div class="row ">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/Snake.jpg" title="Game BG" class="img-fluid rounded z-depth-1" %}